 Canyonlands National Park in August – plan your hikes in the morning or evening when it’s cooler.
 The scenic drive is great during the day when you can enjoy the AC!

 Dead Horse Point State Park – known for its stunning views of the Colorado River, dramatic vertical cliffs, canyons, and vista views.
 We highly recommend this location at sunset!

 Dinosaurs and Petroglyphs in Moab

-The Moab Giants Museum is a MUST for anyone who loves dinosaurs!
-In Aguust you’ll want to visit early when it’s not too hot because you’ll be outside walking along a trail of life-sized dinosaurs!
+If you love dinosaurs, check out the Moab Giants Museum!
+In August you’ll want to visit early when it’s not too hot because you’ll be outside walking along a trail of life-sized dinosaurs!

 There are also lots of places to see dinosaur tracks and petroglyphs in Moab too!

 - Moab Museum of Film and Western Heritage

 Moab Hikes in August

 You can enjoy Moab summer hikes, but definitely plan to hit the trails in the morning when the temperatures are cooler and not as crowded.
 Remember to stay hydrated and wear a sunhat and sunscreen!

 Our favorite day hikes in Moab are: Corona Arch Trail, Dellenbaugh Tunnell Trail, and Fisher Towers!